Going into residential or nursing care when you own a property

 We also charge an annual administration fee which is invoiced or added to the loan every six months and a redemption fee at the end of the agreement.
 The scheme is cost neutral to us, we only charge the actual costs associated with setting it up.
-These costs of setting up and maintaining the DPA are shown in our leaflet ‘Deferred Payment Agreement: Costs to consider and FAQ’.
+These costs of setting up and maintaining the DPA are shown in our factsheet ‘Deferred Payment Agreement: Costs to consider and FAQ’.

-If you incur any costs outside of our charges such as solicitors fees you will need to pay these yourself.
+If you incur any costs outside our charges, such as solicitors fees, you will need to pay these yourself.

 You will also be required to pay a contribution to the cost of your care throughout the period of your loan.
 This will be determined by completion of an assessment of your remaining capital and income.

 Solely owned property

 For a solely-owned property, a market valuation provided by the applicant or our own online valuation can be used.
 If both us and the client agree the valuation figure a formal valuation is not required.

 A formal valuation would usually be required at the application stage when at least one of the following applies;